 While I much prefer to photograph birds in the wild, I was not about to pass up this opportunity.
 Below are a very few of the way too many photos (and many more deletes) I took that afternoon.

-Some birds enjoyed free flights while others were show statically
+Some birds enjoyed free flights while others were shown statically.

 Great horned owl